-With the environmental impact of waste triggering increasing concern, the industry’s shifting towards green chemistry and eco-friendly practices in order to reduce harmful emissions and waste – and resulting in a rise in demand for applicable knowledge of green chemistry in certain industries.
+With the environmental impact of waste triggering increasing concern, the industry has been shifting towards green chemistry and eco-friendly practices in order to reduce harmful emissions and waste.
+This has resulted in a rise in demand for applicable knowledge of green chemistry in certain industries.

 Research chemists are at the forefront of innovation, and make great contributions to society by improving materials or creating new compounds.

 Most research chemists appreciate the satisfaction of seeing their findings add to something larger than themselves, and often cite knowing that their work has the potential of being a significant inclusion to industries or people’s lives as a strong motivator.